Baffa: Attractions

-Baffa is also famous for its sweetened dairy product known as "famous khoa of baffa".
+Baffa is well known for its sweetened dairy product, colloquially called as "famous khoa of baffa".

+Demographics

+Population

+As of the 2023 census, Baffa had a population of 17,556.

+Languages

+The ethnic groups of Baffa predominantly include the Pashto-speaking Swati tribe while the minority groups include Awans, Gujjars, and a few Turks.

+The primary language spoken is Pashto, while a smaller portion of the population also speaks Hindko.

 Religion

 Nearly the whole population is of the Sunni Muslim sect, save for a few Shia's.
 Many notable Ulamas live in the town who are recognised nationwide.

-Demography

-The ethinic groups of Baffa predominantly include the Swati(Pashtun tribe) while the minority groups include Awans, Gujjars, Darkhail and a few Turks.
-The total population is about 30,000.
-The female literacy rate for the elderly population above is 80%.

 Education

-Overall literacy rate in baffa has improved significantly over the past few decades and several public and private educational institutions now serve Baffa and the surrounding areas.
-The town has one government Higher Secondary School for boys and one for girls.
-For higher education, Hazara University is situated just a few kilometers away.
-Before partition, Baffa was an educational hub for the northern Hazara division, The Government Primary School Baffa was established in 1873, Government Middle School Baffa was established in 1906 and the Government Higher Secondary School of Baffa was established in 1934, before the partition.
-At that time, in the northern part of Hazara division Baffa was the only town with an intermediate level institution.
+Baffa's literacy rate has seen a remarkable jump in recent decades, fostered by numerous public and private educational institutions catering to the town and surrounding areas.
+While boasting one government Higher Secondary School each for boys and girls, Baffa enjoys proximity to Hazara University for higher education aspirations.

+Historically, Baffa played a pivotal role as an educational hub for the northern Hazara division before partition.
+Established in 1873, the Government Primary School Baffa paved the way, followed by the Government Middle School in 1906 and the Higher Secondary School in 1934, all before partition.
+During this era, Baffa held the distinction of being the only town in northern Hazara with an intermediate-level institution.